thinkst/opencanary/docs/starting/configuration.rst

     }

 Please note that the above are not the only logging options.
 You can use any Python logging class.
 The above are the most popular.
 You can also head over to Email Alerts for more **SMTP** options that require authentication.

 You may want to look through some other python logging options over at `PyLogger page <https://docs.python.org/2/library/logging.handlers.html>`_.

+We have provided you with two different formatters.
+One is the plain message with incident information; the other is the syslog rfc format.
+We have already added it to the `syslog-unix` handler for your convenience.

 Default Configuration
 ---------------------

 When you generate the default OpenCanary config file using,